Wondering what to serve with baked ziti?

 💭 Things to know

 These tips will help you to have the best ziti casserole meal.
 After all, dinner is only as good as all of its components put together!
+These side dish ideas are great with Mexican lasagna, too.

 - Baked ziti gets its name from the smooth, tube-shaped pasta noodles.
 However, you can use any tubular pasta, like penne or rigatoni.